Protein LLM Part 2: Scaling to 4.9 Million Samples

 Feb 20First run (Qwen3-4B, 50K)3.64baseline

-This makes intuitive sense: with diverse data sources, the model sees the same proteins described in multiple ways — function annotations, structural domains, QA pairs, long-form descriptions.
-It’s like studying a subject from six different textbooks instead of one.
+With diverse data sources, the model sees the same proteins described in multiple ways — function annotations, structural domains, QA pairs, long-form descriptions.
+It’s like studying a subject from six different textbooks instead of one — though we cannot fully disentangle the effects of data diversity from data scale without further experiments.

 First Generation Quality Numbers